 So we did what couples do.
 We found the perfect venue.
 We hired a caterer, florist, photographer, and wedding cake baker, which we loved.
 We obsessed over the invitations and created the perfect invitation and mailed them out to almost 100 guests.
 We bought the rings, and new suits, and shoes.
 We got our wedding license.
 We were on our way to a beautiful wedding that we would remember forever.

 Then the Coronavirus hit.
 It became increasingly clear that the beautiful wedding we had planned would need to be canceled.
 After our Governor (rightly) banned all gatherings of over 50 people and shut down all restaurants, we pulled the plug, notifying our guests and vendors that the wedding was canceled.

 In the days before we canceled the wedding, we had begun to discuss a backup plan and landed on the idea of a small wedding in our home, the same day as our original wedding date, that could be live-streamed to our friends and family.
 We envisioned ten to twenty close friends and family in our home for the event and the rest of our friends and family watching online.

 Even that small wedding plan will have to be adjusted.
 Any time now we expect some kind of “Shelter-in-place order” for at Maryland and Washington, D.C.
 If that occurs even a small wedding plan may have to be canceled or rethought.
-We have our marriage license so we just need the officiant and one witness to marry us.
+We have our marriage license so we just need the officiant to marry us.
 We are even considering a virtual officiant to make it a real 21st-century wedding.

 So we wait and watch.
 Our relationship has been one where events outside our control changing the trajectory of our plans, and we have been resilient throughout.
 We will be resilient here as well.